Aslan: Christian interpretation

-Although Aslan can be read as an original character, parallels exist with Christ.
-According to the author, Aslan is not an allegorical portrayal of Christ, but rather a suppositional incarnation of Christ Himself:
+Although Aslan can be read as an original character, parallels exist with Jesus.
+According to the author, Aslan is not an allegorical portrayal of Christ, but rather a suppositional incarnation of Christ himself:

 In one of his last letters, Lewis wrote, "Since Narnia is a world of Talking Beasts, I thought He [Christ] would become a Talking Beast there, as He became a man here.
 I pictured Him becoming a lion there because (a) the lion is supposed to be the king of beasts; (b) Christ is called "The Lion of Judah" in the Bible; (c) I'd been having strange dreams about lions when I began writing the work."

 The similarity between the death and resurrection of Aslan and the death and resurrection of Jesus is obvious; one author has observed that like Jesus, Aslan was ridiculed before his death, mourned, and then discovered to be absent from the place where his body had been laid.
 In this interpretation, the girls Susan and Lucy who witness Aslan's death, mourn him and witness his resurrection would stand for The Three Marys of Christian tradition.

-Aslan's words to the Calormene in The Last Battle ("I take to me the services which thou hast done to [the false god]... if any man swear by [him] and keep his oath for the oath's sake, it is by [Aslan] that he has truly sworn, though he know it not, and it is I who reward him"), ratifying the good deeds the latter did even in service to a false god, have been the subject of controversy because they implicitly endorse inclusivism.
+Aslan's words to the Calormene in The Last Battle ("I take to me the services which thou hast done to [the false god Tash]... if any man swear by [him] and keep his oath for the oath's sake, it is by [Aslan] that he has truly sworn, though he know it not, and it is I who reward him"), ratifying the good deeds the latter did even in service to a false god, have been the subject of controversy because they implicitly endorse inclusivism.

 Adaptations

 In the 1967 TV serial, Aslan was portrayed by Bernard Kay.

 In the 1979 animated film, Aslan was voiced by Stephen Thorne, who later voiced Aslan in all seven of the BBC Radio 4 Tales of Narnia series.

 In the BBC television adaptations of The Chronicles of Narnia, Aslan was performed by Ailsa Berk and William Todd-Jones and voiced by Ronald Pickup.

 In the Focus on the Family Radio Theatre dramatisations, Aslan was portrayed by David Suchet.

-In the 2005 film, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, the CGI Aslan was voiced by Liam Neeson.
+In the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, the CGI Aslan was voiced by Liam Neeson.
 Neeson also voiced Aslan in the sequel, The Chronicles of Narnia: Prince Caspian in 2008, and in the third film in the series, The Chronicles of Narnia: The Voyage of the Dawn Treader in 2010.

+In 2025, it was reported that Meryl Streep was in talks to portray Aslan in the 2026 Netflix adaptation Narnia: The Magician's Nephew helmed by Greta Gerwig.

+Commemoration

+In 2011, Aslan was one of eight British magical figures, which included characters from Arthurian legend, Harry Potter, and Discworld, commemorated on a series of UK postage stamps issued by the Royal Mail.